danilo-maia/Card-Games/README.md

-# Card-Games / Jogos-de-carta
+# Card-Games
-War e Blackjack (mais complexo) feitos usando Programação Orientada a Objetos
+War and Blackjack (more complex) created using OOP.